 7. Send timely thank you notes

-Use email and social media platforms to keep everyone up to date with your campaign progress.
-Send regular updates, especially when you hit certain milestones (50% raised, 90% fitness challenge completed etc.).
-Use this communication to seek donation pledges that will get you to the next milestone.
+Keep everyone updated with your campaign progress through emails and social media, especially when you hit certain milestones such as 50% funds raised or 90% fitness challenge complete etc. Communicate to seek donation pledges that will get you to your next milestone.

 9. Close the campaign strong